codeforamerica/ohana-api/README.md

 We've fulfilled most of the deliverables defined in our agreement with the Knight Foundation, which ends in January 2015.
 Our remaining tasks are listed in the [Issues](https://github.com/codeforamerica/ohana-api/issues) section of this repo.

 Please note that between now and January 2015, there could be breaking changes in the API as we update it to support the [OpenReferral spec](https://github.com/codeforamerica/OpenReferral).
-The spec is currently at version 0.8, and version 1.0 is scheduled to be released in early January 2015.
+The spec is currently at version 0.8, and version 1.0 is scheduled to be released by late January 2015.

 ## Stack Overview